ENIGMA-infra/ENIGMA-PD/docs/ENIGMA-PD_visual_QC_instructions.md

 ### 4. Check out the fsqc-generated html page with screenshots

 Open the `fsqc-results.html` in your browser.
 This page shows several different images for each subject of your dataset:
-- Screenshots: Internal QC of the cortical and subcortical areas
+- Screenshots: For internal quality control of the cortical areas and to inspect the subcortical areas
-- Skullstrip:
+- Skullstrip: To confirm if skullstripping was successful, if not, this often results in all regions failing quality control
-- Surfaces:
+- Surfaces: For external quality control of the cortical areas
-- Hypothalamus:
+- Hypothalamus: For quality control of the hypothalamus subsegmentations
-- Hippocampus:
+- Hippocampus: For quality control of the hippocampus and amygdala subsegmentations

 ### 5. Cortical Quality Control